 - Improve clinical efficiency, by ensuring the clinical teams have appropriate and timely access to clinical information to inform your care.

 - Improve clinical intervention by working with NHS clinical professionals who are managing NHS screening programmes.

 - The introduction of secondary use of OHC data will provide benefits in regards to health care planning, aiding medical research and can help improve quality of health and care.

 Is this a local or national project?

 This is a local project, you may have heard of similar projects in other areas.
-However, One Health and Care, is unique to your local area.
-At the moment organisations within Staffordshire and Stoke-on-Trent are involved but possible wider regional health and care record sharing strategy is being considered which aims to ensure your patient record will accompany you if you receive care and support across boundaries into neighbouring areas where appropriate, for example Shropshire.
+However, One Health and Care is unique to your local area.
+At the moment organisations within Staffordshire and Stoke-on-Trent are LIVE and Shropshire, Telford and Wrekin are looking to go Live in the Summer 2021.
+A wider regional health and care record sharing strategy is being considered which aims to ensure your patient record will accompany you if you receive care and support across boundaries into neighbouring areas where appropriate.
 Updates will be provided regarding this.